The Complete Guide to Online Advertising for Tour Operators

 Now that you know your goals; how to measure those goals, and properly defined your target audience; you can now move onto keyword research.
 Keywords are the words or phrases your audience uses to find your offerings.

 An easy way for you to figure this out is to answer the following questions:

 - Will your audience easily find you with branded keywords, i.e., your business name or the names of your tours and activities?

 - Which terms are your target audience most likely to use to find tours and activities like yours?
 Perhaps you could ask your customers how they found you online to get more insight into this.

 - Which location keywords can you pair with your main keywords to create location-specific keywords?

 - Which broad search terms could your audience use to find you?
-If for example it’s “activities around me” (very broad search term), you could pair it with your location for more accurate targeting.
+If for example, it’s “activities around me” (a very broad search term), you could pair it with your location for more accurate targeting.

 - Which keywords are your competitors bidding on?
 (You can find this out by googling some keywords and checking which of your competitors show up in ads for those keywords.
 An alternative is to use SEMrush to easily obtain that information.)